-The OCC osteopaths are specialists in treating all children from newborn babies to young children to teens up to 18 years (and beyond if appropriate).
+The OCC osteopaths are specialists in treating all children from newborn babies to young children to teens up to 18 years.
 We see children and support families.
-We also treat pregnant and post-natal women.
+We also treat pregnant and post-natal women (up to 6 treatments).
 Whoever we’re treating, we always do so holistically to help restore, maintain and support health and wellbeing.

 We deliver treatment regardless of ability to make a donation, and will never turn away a family that cannot afford to donate.

 Osteopaths are qualified to treat people of all ages, including babies.
 They utilise a range of techniques including physical manipulation, stretching and massage, and other gentle techniques such as cranial.
 Cranial techniques are safe, gentle, and non-manipulative.
 They are often used when treating young children and newborn infants.
 Very gentle osteopathic techniques can help to release and balance areas of physical tension, helping to soothe and relax as well as promoting freer movement where the muscles have been tight.